divyesh350/Lightweight-Feedback-System/backend/README.md

 - **Feedback History**: A complete history of feedback is available to both managers and employees.
 - **Manager Dashboard**: Overview of team feedback count and sentiment trends over time.
 - **Employee Timeline**: A chronological timeline of all feedback received.
+- **Team Management**: Managers can add/remove employees from their team and view available employees.

 ### Bonus Features
 - **Feedback Requests**: Employees can proactively request feedback from their manager or peers.